-However, in order to enter food weight in DEFROST, you must specify pounds and tenths of a pound.
-If the weight on the food package is in fractions of a pound, you can use the following chart to convert the weight to decimals.
+To enter food weight in AUTO DEFROST, you must specify pounds and tenths of a pound.
+If the weight on the food package is in fractions of a pound, you you can use the following chart to convert the weight to decimals.